 (Inspired by Psalm 72, Psalm 137, and Isaiah 33)

 Christie Purifoy earned a PhD in English Literature at the University of Chicago before trading the classroom for a farmhouse, a garden, and a blog.
-Her first book is Roots and Sky: A Journey Home in Four Seasons. and Placemaker: Cultivating Places of Comfort, Beauty, and Peace.
+She is the author of Roots and Sky: A Journey Home in Four Seasons. and Placemaker: Cultivating Places of Comfort, Beauty, and Peace.